superfaceai/docs/docs/guides/how-to-create.md

 # How to integrate new API: Overview

-This guide walks you through the process of creating new API integration.
-You will learn how to setup the development environment, author the integration in Comlink language, integrate the API in your application and run it in production.
+This guide walks you through the process of creating a new API integration.
+You will learn how to setup the development environment, author the integration in Comlink language, integrate the API in your application, and run it in the production.

 :::info

 Before diving into the process of authoring the integration in Comlink language you should check [Superface Catalog](https://superface.ai/catalog) and search through existing use cases.
-If your use case already exists in [Superface Catalog](https://superface.ai/catalog) follow the [Getting started](/getting-started) guide.
+If your use case already exists in [Superface Catalog](https://superface.ai/catalog) follow the [Getting started](../getting-started.mdx) guide.

 :::

-Superface created new domain-specific language _Comlink_ for abstracting API integrations. _Comlink_ language is designed to help developers create reusable platform agnostic API integrations.
+Superface created new domain-specific language called _Comlink_ for abstracting API integrations.
+Comlink language is designed to help developers create reusable, platform-agnostic API integrations.

-_Comlink_ language documents the integration for humans and describes the integration by structured metadata which is used by machines to perform the API calls and understand API responses.
+Comlink language documents the integration for humans and describes the integration for machines to perform the API calls and understand API responses.

-## Understand the Superface Terms
+## Understand the Superface terms

 First let's cover the terms you will deal with throughout this guide.
 The _Comlink_ language key concepts are _Profile_, _Use Case_, _Map_, and _Provider_.